Windows Server End of Life

 In order to keep your environment up to date and secure, Microsoft recommends that you upgrade any machines still running Windows Server 2008 or 2008 R2 to the latest version.
 You can find detailed instructions in their Windows Server Upgrades overview.

-Windows Server End-of-Life Audit
+Windows Server EOL Audit

 Our team has put together a Windows Server Audit report that will give you a full overview of when the Windows Server versions in your IT environment will be going end of life.
 It shows you when the EOL date is and how many days are remaining so you can plan your migrations in advance.